Safety is not negotiable on a RA-LIN project, it is an imperative.

 Our mission is to ensure the safety and health of employees, site visitors, and subcontractors by establishing and enforcing comprehensive safety standards, providing the necessary training and education to achieve safety excellence and encouraging continual improvement of company safety.

-RA-LIN continual strives for no near misses, accidents or injuries.
+RA-LIN continually strives for no near misses, accidents, or injuries.
 When events occur, RA-LIN recognizes such undesirable events as rare learning opportunities to prevent future occurrences.